Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Woah, woah!
 No."

-Nofl rolled his eyes and planted his hands on where his hips were, not that Corti anatomy made them at all prominent. "…Darling!
+Nofl rolled his eyes and planted his hands on where his hips were, not that Corti anatomy made them at all prominent. "...Darling!
 You taunt me with this challenge and then *take it away?* How cruel!"

 "I came here to discuss something *important* Nofl," Arés told him.
 "My damn leg can wait."

-"…Oh?"
+"...Oh?"

 "You’re coming up on the end of your community service.
 A couple more months and the time you owe to the SOR is going to come into play.
 That means you *could* be working with my son.
 Directly.
 Exactly what you would be doing and who you would be working with, how sensitive your work would be... that’s all still being decided."